Graft charges against Rajasthan minister: BJP MP Meena evicted from dharna site outside police station | Politics

 Graft charges against Rajasthan minister: BJP MP Meena evicted from dharna site outside police station

-BJP MP Kirodi Meena and his supporters sitting on a dharna in front of a police station here demanding registration of FIRs over alleged corruption in Rajasthans Public Health and Engineering Department were evicted from the site on Thursday, police said.They were taken to the Chaksu police station in the outskirts of Jaipur, they said.Meena has alleged irregularities in the grant of tenders related to the Jal Jeevan Mission projects carried out by the Public Health and Engineering Department PHED.
+BJP MP Kirodi Lal Meena and his supporters sitting on a dharna in front of a police station here demanding registration of FIRs over alleged corruption in Rajasthans Public Health and Engineering Department were evicted from the site on Thursday, police said.They were taken to Chaksu police station on the outskirts of Jaipur and later released, they said.Meena has alleged irregularities in the grant of tenders related to Jal Jeevan Mission projects by the Public Health and Engineering Department PHED.

 - Country: